apache/mxnet/doc/developer-guide/note_memory.md

 How much can We Save
 --------------------
 Thanks for reading till this part!
 We have discussed the techniques and algorithms we can use to squeeze the memory usage of deep learning.
 Now comes the question on how much we can really save by using these techniques.

-The answer is we can roughly reduce the memory consumption by half using these techniques.
+The answer is we can roughly reduce the memory consumption ***by half*** using these techniques.
+This is on the coarse grained operation graphs that are already optimized with big operations.
+More memory reduction could be seen if we are optimizing a fine-grained computation network used by symbolic libraries such as Theano.

 Most of the ideas in this article inspires the design of mxnet.
 We provide an [Memory Cost Estimation Script](https://github.com/dmlc/mxnet/tree/master/example/memcost),